Extension Bundle

 === Core app running (no extensions) ===

-No Slack handler registered yet.
+No Slack components registered yet.

 === Installing Slack bundle (3 components) ===